mduqueoviedo/aoc21/README.md

 So the idea was only filling up the items where the vents were happening, and that way I could just count those specific places.
 This way I am probably saving a lot of iterations when counting the dangerous spaces.

-Marking up the horizontal/vertical spaces has been a bit lazy, but it was the most straightforward solution I could think of on a sunny Sunday :sun:
+Marking up the horizontal/vertical spaces has been a bit lazy, but it was the most straightforward solution I could think of on a sunny Sunday ☀️

 #### Star 2